Menu

 Fact #1

-This will be the fourth Latter-day Saint temple in the Philippines and the second in the Greater Manila metropolitan area.
+This was the fourth Latter-day Saint temple in the Philippines and the second in the Greater Manila metropolitan area.

 Fact #2